 Here's how to choose the best pump for your application:

 The most important criteria when selecting the appropriate pump is the material to be pumped.
 Liquids are highly variable in their viscosity and chemical properties.
-There is no pump that can satisfactorily convey all media - and of course, the pump must also be resistant to the medium to be filled.
+No pump can satisfactorily convey all media - and of course, the pump must also be resistant to the medium to be filled.
 Depending on the requirement, pumps are therefore optimized for different hazardous substances.

 Pumps for mineral oil products

-Mineral oil pumps are optimised for pumping oils, lubricants and fuels, and therefore suitable for use with different viscosities.
+Mineral oil pumps are optimized for pumping oils, lubricants, and fuels, and therefore suitable for use with different viscosities.